 And perhaps there’s someone here today called to be a prophet?
 Someone here in the congregation who seems just like the rest yet they bear amazing messages.
 Look around you.
 Maybe they’re sat in front of you or beside you?
 Maybe it’s you?

 It’ll be a tough job – but, like Amos, you may get to hold God and man together in a single thought.
 Wouldn’t that be amazing?
 Amen

-- Thanks and apologies to Abraham Heschel, The Prophets, to which this piece is heavily indebted
+- Reference: Abraham Heschel’s book, The Prophets, to which this piece is heavily indebted

 - For more about St John & St Mark, Bury please visit our ‘about’ page

 - Ian’s next talk, on the (gluten free) bread of life, can be found here.
 For more talks by Ian please click here